SYQEL/OBS-Launcher/README.md

 # SYQEL for OBS

-These scripts are used as shortcuts to start OBS in "Extended media streaming" mode which allows OBS to allow mic input usage in browser source
+These scripts are used as shortcuts to start OBS in "Extended media streaming" mode which allows OBS to enable and allow mic audio input for a browser source

 ![alt text](https://i.ibb.co/JCzzwS8/Screenshot-at-Jul-16-23-53-50.png)